Scribble-Editor/Scribble/client/docs/user-databases/reference/index.md

-# ScribbleBase Endpoints
+# ScribbleBase API Reference
-[ScribbleBase](../index.md) is a simple, single table, noSQL database that is easily integrated into anyone's Python Projects.
+This is a api reference on scribbleBase, for the getting started guide on ScribbleBase, see the scribbleDoc on [scribbleBase](../index.md).

 Accessing scribbleBase's api, first import the scribbleBase module.